Off-Campus Travel Requirements

 - A search for "research methods" in Explore Courses will give you some idea of the range of methodology courses offered by different departments and programs.

-- Discuss your course choices with UAR Academic Advising Directors and research staff.
+- Discuss your course choices with Academic Advising Directors and research staff.

 International Travel Requirements

-A project that involves international travel must provide as an Appendix to the grant proposal thoughtful responses to "Required information about international travel".
-Ensure that your travel complies with the Provost's International Travel Policy for undergraduates and UAR's project eligibility guidelines.
+Furthermore, ensure that your travel complies with the Provost's International Travel Policy for undergraduates and Undergraduate Research's project eligibility guidelines.
 Use the "OIA Travel Checklist" as a start.
 Refer also to the travel-related resources below as you construct your travel and safety plans.

 Human Subjects Research Requirements

 Human subjects research is defined as the systematic investigation of data from living persons to develop or contribute to generalizable knowledge.
 This can include interviews, ethnographic observations, reviews of existing records, and experimental medical procedures.
 All human subjects research must follow certain policies to minimize risks to those subjects.

 If your research involves human subjects, you must complete the following steps by the time you submit your application for an Undergraduate Research Student Grant.
 Click here for a complete view of the requirements and timeline:

 Not sure where to begin?
 For an overview of human subjects research, examples of projects that generally do and do not require IRB review, and instructions on how to submit a Human Subjects Protocol, start with this helpful resource: Introduction to Stanford's Institutional Review Board.